 - User Acceptance Testing (UAT)

 UAT testing begins on the application when it has passed the internal QA testing plan.
-UAT is conducted by the agency using their internal testing plan.
+UAT is conducted by the agency using its internal testing plan.

 - Load Testing (optional)